 - Super telephoto lenses: 300mm and above: they are a popular choice among professional wildlife and nature photographers, as well as sports photographers who can’t get very close to the action (e.g. motorsport photographers).
 The longest lenses have telescope-like magnification, making them great for astrophotography, although they can be extremely expensive.

-What is the difference between Telephoto and Zoom lens?
+What is the difference between Telephoto and Zoom lenses?

 The term “telephoto lens” has a particular technical meaning in terms of lens design, but in common usage, it refers to a lens with a long focal length.
 While A “zoom lens” is a lens whose focal length can change.
 You twist the barrel or push a switch on the camera, and it takes in a narrower or wider field of view, making objects appear bigger or smaller.

-A zoom lens is a lens which can go from wide angle to telephoto range.
-Or it can go from low telephoto range to high telephoto range or from low value of focal length to a high value of focal length.
+A zoom lens is a lens that can go from wide-angle to telephoto range.
+Or it can go from a low telephoto range to a high telephoto range or from a low value of focal length to a high value of focal length.
 But a telephoto lens is specially made for working in the telephoto range.

 So the term zoom means focal length you can change, and telephoto means long focal length.
 A lens can be one, or the other, or neither, or both.